 Wire the motors, verify you have motion, try to make a motor fault, and make sure that the green LED goes off if a motor faults.

 - Connect and power the motor and verify that the fault is not tripped.

 - Set jumpers activate the cable disconnect detection on the axis you wired.
 You can disconnect and connect back again the cable going to the motor to verify that the board is detecting the cable disconnect and triggering a fault (green LED off).

 - Make the motor fault by moving the shaft with the hand, or try commanding the motor to go faster then what it can to make it fault.
 You should see the fault on the LED on the motor and also see the green LED tripping on the C86ACCP.

 STEP 3.
-Configure CNC12 to enable the axis when active and activate the ACORN Enable jumper, so that the C86 remains disabled until the C86 sees an axis enable signal to enable the C86 (green LED).
+Configure CNC12 to enable the axis when active and activate the ACORN Enable jumper, so that the C86 remains disabled until the C86 sees the NO_FAULT signal to enable the C86 (green LED).

-- Activate the CNC12 software, then try moving an axis so it will activate and observe the green LED get activated.
+- Activate the CNC12 software so it will activate and observe the green LED get activated.